 Nadia took the mug of coffee from Yasmin.
 “Mom, you’re just upsetting him.
 There’s no point, he’ll forget anyway.”

 Nadia appeared to be about the same age as his mother, in her thirties.
 For the first time, he noticed the striking resemblance between his daughter and his mother—the same round face and large eyes.
-Ai, who usually retreated apprehensively when his wife and daughter were present, leaned close to him too, unwilling to leave.
+Ai, who usually retreated apprehensively when his wife was present, leaned close to him.
 She watched his daughter curiously.
 They were the same age now and separated by only a thread.
 He wished to stay on the border, where his loved ones could finally meet.
-But his mother retreated as the voices of his wife and daughter caused her figure to ripple and dissolve.
+But the voices of his wife and daughter caused his mother’s figure to ripple and dissolve.